reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

 --------------------------

-In Reahl, if you want to persist an object just for the lifetime of a :class:`~reahl.systemaccountmodel.UserSession`, that object should be persisted via the same persistence mechanism used by your other persistent objects.
-It should also hold onto the :class:`~reahl.systemaccountmodel.UserSession` so that it is discoverable for a particular :class:`~reahl.systemaccountmodel.UserSession`.
+In Reahl, if you want to persist an object just for the lifetime of a WebUserSession, that object should be persisted via the same persistence mechanism used by your other persistent objects.
+It should also hold onto the WebUserSession so that it is discoverable for a particular WebUserSession.

 When using SqlAlchemy, creating an object that has a `session scoped` lifetime is really
 easy: just use the `@session_scoped` class decorator: